rokucommunity/brighterscript/docs/interfaces.md

 end interface
 ```

-Since an `interface` is simply a description of a class, it is not transpiled.
+Since an `interface` is simply a description of an object's public members, it is not transpiled.
 Interfaces are only useful at compile-time to do type checking and validation.
 They will not result in any additional transpiled code.

 ## Type Checking